-In a study that has implications for understanding and treating pancreatic cancer, University of Toronto researchers have identified new genetic players critical for tumour growth in the pancreas.
+In a study that has implications for understanding and treating pancreatic cancer, researchers at Sinai Health and the University of Toronto have identified new genetic players critical for tumour growth in the pancreas.

 The team also found that mutations in USP15 and SCAF1 make tumours more susceptible to chemotherapy.
 This finding marks a significant step forward for a disease that has seen little progress in treatment options.